6a74/WealthOptimizer/README.md

 they want to retire at 40.
 Because they will have so few years in the workforce, traditional contributions will not make much of a difference in terms of RMDs.
 And because of their very high income, tax deductions are very valuable.
 These deductions do more good than RMDs do bad.
-Also, I am not really sure what's going on with the 3% interest rate line.
-I believe that can be ignored.

 ![Figure 9](https://github.com/6a74/finance/blob/master/figures/figure_09.png?raw=true)